 There is a certain je ne sais quoi about Paris that has been attracting expats and creatives for over a century.
 Its literary scene and café culture is an attraction every writer should experience at least once.

 Paris’ 6th arrondissement, frequented by the artistic, sleek and fashionable, is home to La Rotonde brasserie.
 Famed authors such as F. Scott Fitzgerald, Ernest Hemingway, Gertrude Stein and T.S.
 Eliot were regulars at this legendary café.
-La Rotonde was written about in Hemingway’s The Sun Also Rises as Jake Barnes laments, “No matter what café in Montparnasse you ask a taxi-driver to bring you to…they always take you to the Rotonde.”
+Hemingway wrote about La Rotonde in The Sun Also Rises as Jake Barnes laments, “No matter what café in Montparnasse you ask a taxi-driver to bring you to…they always take you to the Rotonde.”

 Address: 105 Boulevard Montparnasse